rks101/eglinux/README.md

 compgen -abckA function | grep -i --color ^ls     <== color, list most of compgen begining with ls compgen -abckA function | grep -i --color ls$     <== color, list most of compgen ending with ls
 ```
-Q. Hhow does compgen get this powerful list of itens?
+Q. How does compgen get this powerful list of itens?
 A. tomorrow

 ----